One-Way ANOVA with JMP

 3. Select Save -> Save Predicted

-Step 5: Test whether the residuals are normally distributed with mean equal zero
+Step 5: Test whether the residuals are normally distributed with a mean of zero

 1. Click Analyze -> Distribution